top of page

 1. Rule 1: If you speak an unknown tongue of men, (bilingual) pray in a tongue that you are able to interpret so that others can be edified:

-2. Rule 2: There can only be men speaking in an unknown tongue of man in two or threes at most and there must be one who can interpret the language being spoken because at the mouth of two or three witnesses are words established:
+2. Rule 2: There can only be men speaking in an unknown tongue of others in the church by two or three at most and there must be one who can interpret the language being spoken so others can be edified because at the mouth of two or three witnesses are words established: Rule 2(a): If there is no interpreter of the unknown tongue of men that the other man speaks, let him keep silence in the church and speak to himself and Alahayim.

 bottom of page